SaloCreative/node_base_app/README.md

 # Node Starter App

-This project is to serve as a simple node starter application with login, registration and user menangement routes.
-All requests will be protected with JWT authentication and have granular permissioning.
-Hopefully this will provide all the necessary functionality for a base layer of an applications API
+This project is to serve as a simple node starter application with login, registration and user management routes.
+All requests will be authenticated with JWT tokens and have granular permissions.

 ## Contents